Ernakulam district: Religion

 Hindus (46%) accounts for the largest community, followed by Christians (38%) (Latin Catholic, Syro-Malabar, Jacobites, Pentecostals and Malankara Orthodox) and Muslims (15.7%).
+Syro-Malabar Church Constitute The Largest Population Followed By Latin Catholics, Concentrated on the coastal belt which is followed by Jacobite.

 A small population of Jains, Jews, and Sikhs reside in Kochi.
 Ernakulam once had a vibrant Jewish population, with several synagogues, known as the Malabar Jews who used to dominate the trade and commercial activities in the district.
 After the state of Israel was formed in 1945, the entire community made aliyah to Israel in the 1950s.
 Today they number 8000 in Israel but very few Jews remain in the district.
 After a direct flight service was established between Kochi and Tel Aviv they have retained ties with the state with annual visits and gatherings.

 Ernakulam also has a significant Konkani Hindu population who migrated from Goa during the Goa Inquisition.
 There is a small Jain community in Ernakulam district, concentrated mainly in Kochi city.
 The Sikh community in Ernakulam is also concentrated mainly in Kochi.
 There are more than 25 Sikh families in Kochi and there is one gurdwara.